DSorlov/swemail/info.md

 * Goto Integrations and add Svensk Postutdelning or Swedish Mail Delivery (depending on language)
 * Enter postal code and select your providers
 * Sensors are created and updated.
 Enjoy!
+  - One sensor for each selected provider
+  - An additional combined sensor regardless of provider